 Offshore Lobster Fishing Fleet

-Randall’s career in the fishing industry began in 1978, as a deckhand harvesting groundfish and swordfish.
-He achieved his Fishing Masters Class III Certification, and began serving as Captain in the same fishery.
-In 1996, he joined Clearwater serving various positions such as Deckhand, Engineer, Mate and Captain on Clearwater’s Atlantic Horizon fishing offshore crab and lobster.
-His focus became the offshore lobster fishery having served on Clearwater vessels; the Kristina Polaris, Ryan Atlantic I and Ryan Atlantic II, the Hannah Atlantic and Atlantic Prospect.
-In 2008, he accepted the position of Mate and, Relieving Captain, on Clearwater’s newly purchased and converted offshore lobster fishing vessel the Randall Dominaux .
-In 2011, Randall accepted a Captain’s position on Randall Dominaux.
+Randall’s career in the fishing industry began in 1978, as a Deckhand harvesting groundfish and swordfish.
+He achieved Fishing Masters Class III Certification and began serving as Captain in the same fishery.
+In 1996, he joined Clearwater serving various positions, including Deckhand, Engineer, Mate and Captain onboard the Atlantic Horizon fishing offshore crab and lobster.
+His career became focused largely on the offshore lobster fishery having served on a variety of Clearwater vessels, including the Kristina Polaris, Ryan Atlantic I, Ryan Atlantic II, the Hannah Atlantic and Atlantic Prospect.
+In 2008, he accepted the position of Mate and Relieving Captain onboard Clearwater’s newly purchased and converted offshore lobster fishing vessel, the Randell Dominaux.
+In 2011, Randall accepted a Captain’s position onboard the Randell Dominaux.
 He has also participated in company sponsored training in safety, new technology, management and leadership.

 Canadian Offshore Scallop Fishing Fleet

 Richard Mosher | Captain, Atlantic Preserver